wp-cli/embed-command/README.md

 	<url>
 		URL to retrieve provider for.

-	[--verbose]
-		Show debug information.

 	[--discover]
 		Whether to use oEmbed discovery or not.
 Defaults to true.

 	[--limit-response-size=<size>]
 		Limit the size of the resulting HTML when using discovery.
-Default 150 KB.

-	[--format=<format>]
-		Which data format to prefer.
+Default 150 KB (the standard WordPress limit).
+Not compatible with 'no-discover'.

+	[--link-type=<json|xml>]
+		Whether to accept only a certain link type when using discovery.
+Defaults to any (json or xml), preferring json.
+Not compatible with 'no-discover'.
 		---
-		default: json
 		options:
 		  - json
 		  - xml